 An audio deepfake is an artificial audio recording that mimics a person's voice using AI and machine learning techniques.
-These technologies can be used for malicious activities like impersonation and spreading misinformation.
+These technologies can be used for malicious activities like impersonation.

 Curious to hear an audio deepfake?
 Click Here!

 Problem Context